arnaud-roussel/arnaud-roussel.github.io/_posts/2018-7-3-Automatic-Image-Captioning.md

 and also takes a lot of tips from the final project of the Deep Learning course from the Advanced Machine Learning course on Coursera.

 The full script for the project is available in a jupyter notebook [here](https://github.com/arroqc/ImageCaptioning/blob/master/Image_captioning.ipynb).
+You may have trouble opening it in github for some reason.
+I suggest you download it or use the nbViewer [here](https://nbviewer.jupyter.org/github/arroqc/ImageCaptioning/blob/master/Image_captioning.ipynb).

 Results at the end of this blog post.